New Homes Sales

 What are the fees and disbursements involved in a standard related sale?

-We charge a fixed legal fee for a standard purchase, with some additional fixed fees for supplemental activities that can be associated with your instruction.
+We charge a fixed legal fee for a standard sale, with some additional fixed fees for supplemental activities that can be associated with your instruction.

 Our legal fees cover all of the work required to complete the related sale or part exchange of your existing property.